 You need to be highly motivated and demonstrate a keen interest in your chosen subject.
 Offers of a place on the course are dependent on your qualifications and practical aptitude.
 You will need:

 You are required to complete a portfolio of evidence.
 Assessment is through a range of methods, including practical observations, online testing and assignment work.
-Maths and English will be assessed through a controlled assessment or final exam.

 There is a kit and uniform to purchase: full details will be given at your interview.